 Rose is an Executive Assistant at Lewis and Clark AgriFood.
 With over 20 years of experience supporting C-Level executives, she brings both organization and efficiency to the team.
 Rose has an extensive background in complex calendar management, travel coordination, research and event planning.
 Prior to joining the team, she worked for Lone Peak Group.

-John is an Analyst at Lewis and Clark AgriFood, where he is responsible for research, evaluation, due diligence and execution of investments in the AgriFood sector.
+John is an Associate at Lewis and Clark AgriFood, where he is responsible for research, evaluation, due diligence and execution of investments in the AgriFood sector.

 Prior to joining Lewis and Clark, he was an Associate at Growth Catalyst Partners, a middle market private equity firm focused on tech-enabled services.
 At GCP, John helped evaluate and execute platform and add-on investments, as well as due diligence, research and ongoing portfolio management.
 Before that, he was an Analyst in the Investment Banking Division at Jefferies, where he focused on advising mid and large-cap industrial clients on M&A and capital raising transactions.